Russian Empire–United States relations: Neutrality

 Catherine chose to have Russia remain officially neutral during the Revolution and never openly picked sides during the war.
 On an unofficial basis, however, she acted favorably towards the American colonists by offering to provide them all that she could without compromising Russia's neutrality and her eventual desire to act as a mediator.

 In March 1780, the Russian ministry released a "Declaration of Armed Neutrality."
 That set out Russia's international stance on the American Revolution and focused on the importance of allowing neutral vessels to travel freely to any Russian port without them being searched or harassed by the Navigation Acts.
-While the declaration kept Russia officially neutral, it supported many of France's own pro-American policies and resisted Britain's efforts to strangle America through a naval blockade.
-The declaration also gave the American rebels an emotional lift, as they realized Russia was not solidly aligned with Britain.
-With Russia as a potential, powerful friend, Russian-American connections and communications continued to improve.
+While the declaration kept Russia officially neutral, it supported many of France's own pro-American policies and resisted Britain's efforts to defeat the Americans via naval blockades.
+The declaration also gave the North American rebels an emotional lift, as they realized Russia was not solidly aligned with Great Britain.
+With Russia as a potential, powerful friend, Russian-U.S. connections and communications continued to improve.
 Nevertheless, Catherine refused to recognize the United States openly as an independent nation until the war had ended.